open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/agent-config.md

   metrics are being exported to `console` (stdout).
 It is currently required for your to specify a metrics exporter.
 If you aren't exporting metrics, specify `none` as the value instead.
-- `service_name` sets the name of the service associated to the telemetries, and is sent to your [Observability backend](/ecosystem/vendors/).
+- `service_name` sets the name of the service associated with your telemetry, and is sent to your [Observability backend](/ecosystem/vendors/).
 - `exporter_otlp_endpoint` sets the endpoint which the telemetries are exported to.
   If omitted, the default [Collector](/docs/collector) endpoint will be used, which is